splunk/public-o11y-docs/gdi/get-data-in/rum/react/install-rum-react.rst

 .. _rn-lower-versions:

-Additional step for apps using React Native 0.66 and lower
+Additional step for apps using React Native 0.67 and lower
 --------------------------------------------------------------------------------

-To instrument applications running on React Native versions lower than 0.67, edit your metro.config.js file to force Metro to use browser specific packages.
+To instrument applications running on React Native version 0.67 and lower, edit your metro.config.js file to force Metro to use browser specific packages.
 For example:

 .. code-block:: javascript